Alleged bomb plotter sentenced to three years' probation, 30 days in jail

-An Albany man accused of driving a car full of homemade bombs in what police believe was a plot to kill his estranged wife was sentenced to three years’ probation and 30 days in jail Monday in Benton County Circuit Court.
+ALBANY — An Albany man accused of driving a car full of homemade bombs in what police believe was a plot to kill his estranged wife was sentenced to three years’ probation and 30 days in jail April 27 in Benton County Circuit Court.

 Kenneth Andrew Smelser, 33, pleaded guilty to one count of unlawful possession of a destructive device, a class C felony, and was sentenced by Judge Locke Williams in connection with a Jan.
 12 arrest in Corvallis.